How to construct a winning stock portfolio for 2022

 At the same time, if you want to know about the individual stocks covered here look up the specific posts in my blog.
 You can jump to the appropriate company from the “Index of Companies Analyzed” page.

 Disclaimer.
-This post is to illustrate how to construct a stock portfolio.
-While I have used real life companies to illustrate how to established a stock portfolio, it is not a recommendation to invest in them.
+This post is to illustrate how to construct a stock picking portfolio.
+While I have used real-life companies to illustrate how to established a such a portfolio, it is not a recommendation to invest in them.

 Contents